RankFormer: A Propose-then-Select Transformer for Multi-Agent Multimodal Trajectory Prediction: Introduction

 Some other aspects of solving the prediction problem are also important.
 First, the interoperability of previous Transformer-based models are less discussed compared to the model architecture design.
 Second, it is hard to guide Transformer-based model to learn multi-modal trajectories without manual intention labels (e.g., 'turn left').

+Figure \ref{fig:demo_idea} illustrates the basic idea of the proposed prediction process.
+To provide an intuitive summary before the technical details, Figure \ref{fig:demo_idea} illustrates the basic idea of the proposed prediction process.
+After encoding the historical trajectories, the decoder track generates $K$ trajectories corresponding to $K$ modes/intentions.
+Another decoder generates probabilities for each mode considering spatiotemporal interactions among vehicles.
+The final outputs are gathered by selecting the trajectory with the highest probability.

-In this study, we designed a Transformer-based, multi-modal trajectory prediction model with the following contributions: \begin{itemize} \item We propose a new attention Module considering edge relationships considering vehicle velocities. \item We summarize the "propose then select" philosophy.
-We discovered the multi-modal performance is better by two decoders to separately predict intentions and probabilities. \item We discovered a multi-modality residual prediction trick to get self-regularized trajectories for highway traffic. \item We provide more specific way of interpreting vehicle decisions by applying counterfactual analysis and time series analysis. \end{itemize}
+In this study, we designed a Transformer-based, multi-modal trajectory prediction model with the following contributions: \begin{itemize} \item We propose a new spatial attention module considering inter-vehicle motions and dynamics to encode inter-vehicle interactions. \item We summarize a ``propose then select'' strategy to generate label-free multi-modal trajectories efficiently.
+We hypothesize that agents can have many potential trajectories under similar contexts.
+The surrounding vehicles only have an impact on the probability of each trajectory. \item We design a trajectory ranker by applying an intermodal attention module to ``rank'' trajectories by predicting the probabilities of each trajectory among $K$ candidates. \item We interpret vehicle decisions by analyzing attention weights between vehicles. \end{itemize}